 A number of requirements must be met by a profiler to produce profiling blueprints.
-First, it has to compute for each method a number of metrics: number of different receivers per method, total execution time of a method and number of executions for each method (cf Section 2.3).
+First, it has to compute for each methods a number of metrics: number of different receivers per method, total execution time of a method and number of executions for each method (cf Section 2.3).
 Then, whether their return value is constant over multiple invocations (Section 2.4).
-KAI gives wall-clock time, thus mixing the time spent by the interpreter and the time taken to execute virtual machine primitives.

 Gathering these information is not free.
-KAI executes twice the application to profile.
-It first gathers the call graph and the execution time for each method, using an execution sampling technique, and then computes the method properties in a second pass extracting more information.
+KAI execute twice the application to profile.
+The first time to gather using an execution sampling technique the call graph and the execution time for each method, and the second time to compute the method properties.
 Without being optimized, KAI produced satisfactory results for the situation in which it has been employed.
-The advances in the field of bytecode instrumentations [12] and aspect-oriented techniques are likely to be useful to reduce the cost of profiling.
+The advances in the field of bytecode instrumentations and aspect-oriented techniques[§] are likely to be useful to reduce the cost of profiling.